drakoRRR/user-auth-go/README.md

 To stop the application, use: `make docker-down`

 ### Local variant
-1. Start the main and test databases locally using `make dp-up`.
-To stop them, use: `make dp-down`
+1. Start the main and test databases locally using `make db-up`.
+To stop them, use: `make db-down`
 2. Run Migrations, use `make migrate-up`.
 To roll back migrations, use: `make migrate-down`
 3. Start Application, use `make local-up`